Achronus/Reinforcement-Learning/readme.md

 ## References

-This contains a list of references for the information within this repo.
+This section contains a list of references for the information within this repository, which is made up of books, courses, blog posts and research papers that have been useful to me.

 ### Books